jcodic/chiamon/README.md

 Run UI client
 -------------
 From any remote location you can access your harvesters.<br/>
-Create create folder 'chiamon' with following structure:<br/>
+Create folder 'chiamon' with following structure:<br/>
 chiamon\logs - directory for logging<br/>
 chiamon\target - directory for application, put main jar here<br/>
 chiamon\client_log.xml - configuration file for logging<br/>